Maleick/byvalver/assets/docs/IMPLEMENTATION_PROGRESS.md

 **For users upgrading from v2.x:**

 No changes required!
-The default behavior is identical to v2.x when `--bad-chars` is not specified.
+The default behavior is identical to v2.x when `--bad-bytes` is not specified.

 **To use new features:**

-Simply add `--bad-chars "XX,YY,ZZ"` to eliminate specific bytes.
+Simply add `--bad-bytes "XX,YY,ZZ"` to eliminate specific bytes.
 For example:
-- Newlines: `--bad-chars "00,0a,0d"`
+- Newlines: `--bad-bytes "00,0a,0d"`
-- Spaces: `--bad-chars "00,20"`
+- Spaces: `--bad-bytes "00,20"`
-- Alphanumeric: `--bad-chars "30-39,41-5a,61-7a"`  (Note: range syntax not yet implemented, use individual bytes)
+- Alphanumeric: `--bad-bytes "30-39,41-5a,61-7a"`  (Note: range syntax not yet implemented, use individual bytes)

 ### Contributors